-- Employers that receive a child support withholding order against an employee's wages must begin withholding 14 days after receipt of the order and remit the amounts withheld within seven days after payday.
-If an employee is terminated from employment, the employer must send a termination notice.
+- Employers that receive a child support withholding order for an employee must begin withholding in the first pay period that occurs within 14 days after the mailing date of the order.
+If an employee is terminated from employment, the employer must promptly send a notice of termination.
 Employers may also be required to enroll dependent children in their group health plan.
 Penalties are imposed for violations of the law.
 See Child Support Withholding.

 - Employers are required to withhold from employees' wages pursuant to creditor garnishment orders.
 The maximum amount that may be withheld under a creditor garnishment order does not follow the limits established by federal law.
 See Creditor Garnishment Withholding.

 - If an employee has unpaid state taxes, an employer may be required by a court order to withhold from the employee's wages to pay off the tax liability.
 See Tax Levies.

 - Employees may not voluntarily assign their earnings to a third party.
 See Voluntary Wage Assignments.